cyrus0917/si507_final/README_Final_project.md

 ### Tree Design
 Simple_tree Example:
 ('Are you looking for the products designed for the 1.5+ years old?',(lego_cache['age-4-plus-years'], None, None), (lego_cache['age-1-plus-years'], None, None))
-Question/internal node consist of tuples of three things(A question to ask, what to do if th eanswer for question is 'yes', what to do if th eanswer for question is 'no')
+Question/internal node consist of tuples of three things(A question to ask, what to do if the answer for question is 'yes', what to do if the answer for question is 'no')
-Answer/Leaf also consist of a 3-tuple,(Answee, None, None) Thus, the tree here is mainly for doing the age range filter and feedback the corresponding answer.
+Answer/Leaf also consist of a 3-tuple,(Answer, None, None) Thus, the tree here is mainly for doing the age range filter and feedback the corresponding answer.

 ### notAnswer, isAnswer, yes, playAnswer, play_age_tree, loadTree and saveTree